 At the beginning of their research, students should register their topic with the American Historical Association (AHA) via the Graduate Program Coordinator.
 This gives public notice that you are working on the topic so that scholars elsewhere will not duplicate your work.

-By the same token, you should do a keyword search of the AHA's Directory of Dissertations in Progress at https://secure.historians.org/pubs/dissertations/ to ensure that your research will not duplicate work already completed or in progress elsewhere.
+By the same token, you should do a keyword search of the AHA's Directory of Dissertations in Progress to ensure that your research will not duplicate work already completed or in progress elsewhere.

 Research Considerations

 Travel Abroad